 In recent years, Marantz's idea of light heads yielding basic SM/C-I units has spread across distinct accounts.
-Still, though much attention has been paid to word formation, the syntaxsemantics mapping of such heads has hardly been specified in type-theoretic terms.
+Still, though much attention has been paid to word formation, the syntax-semantics mapping of such heads has hardly been specified in type-theoretic terms.
 This paper partially fills in this gap.
 It shows how Cooper's TTR framework allows to encode dependencies extending standard semantic computation.
 These are required in the process of predicate formation corresponding to the syntax-semantics mapping of Marantzian light heads.
 The offered solution allows to formalize lexicalization and derive two kinds of non-compositional expressions, securing their morphosyntactic transparency and islandhood.
 Above all, it demonstrates two scopes of discontinuity rooted either in a simple merger of a light head $h^0$ or in an $\bar{A}$ -chain whose head crosses $h^0$ .
-The obtained results show that the two types of discontinuity share to much extent the properties of two basic Chomskyan phases.
+The obtained results show how the general mechanisms of two basic Chomskyan phases, assuming the proper semantic formalism, allow to derive expressions that behave like both atomic and complex.
 Finally, the account proposes one way of specifying the role of labels which, apart from being said to be required by C-I (cf. Chomsky 2013), has remained formally unclear.